15 Best Delt Exercises for Complete Shoulder Development

 Related Posts: Barbell Shoulder Exercises To Build Mass And Strength

-Face pull is a cable machine exercise that primarily targets the rear deltoid, side delt and to a lesser degree also targets the biceps, triceps, and traps.
+Face pull is a cable machine exercise that primarily targets the rear deltoid and side delt and, to a lesser degree, also targets the arm, and traps.

 This exercise prevents muscular imbalance and builds overall shoulder strength.